 This post contains affiliate links for which I may make a small commission to help keep the site running.
 You will not be charged extra for these items had you not clicked the links.
 Thank you for your help to keep the site running!

-From the cobblestone streets in Oxford to the gorgeous sweeping views of the English coast in Cornwall, the most beautiful places in England are well worth adding to your bucketlist.
+From the cobblestone streets in Oxford to the gorgeous sweeping views of the English coast in Cornwall to the fascinating things to do in Lincoln, the most beautiful places in England are well worth adding to your bucketlist.

 After all, this is a country of undulating countryside, rugged mountains and peaks, rocky beaches, sandy beaches, and sheer cliff edges.